BadBuyerList.org

 Since the asshole is a crook. the best thing you can do is submit all the paperwork to the credit card company, but dont tell them that the item was delivered or anything, see what happens.

-Posted over 4 years ago by 172.68.X.X Report as SPAM
+Posted about 5 years ago by 172.68.X.X Report as SPAM

 If the asshole has the item and there's no proof of delivery showing that he signed for it and no one else, then you'll lose the case, because credit card company's like Chase will fuck you over and use whatever bullshit excuses they can to win the case for that crook.
 There's the civil law suit where you can sue for damages and there's the criminal side.
 Which you can take him to court on both.
 But in high ticket items, you need to insure the shipment, get restricted signed proof of delivery, a signed copy of the invoice which clearly states your policies, especially cancellation policies and terms of sale.
 And the shipment time frame.
 And state exactly what the item is, how long is going to ship, the return policy etc.

-Posted over 4 years ago by 172.68.X.X Report as SPAM
+Posted about 5 years ago by 172.68.X.X Report as SPAM

 If the asshole pulls any of his shit, you'll have a signed contract that regardless of what that asshole says, he'll loose every single time.
 Try to get the asshole do screw up in writing so you can use it against him.
 But you need to do what we said above on the invoice, getting the signature of the buyer, and placing what your terms, cancellation policies, terms of service are, and policies.
 If its a high ticket item, record serial numbers, place marking on the item, such as with an invisible pen, so you know where it is, so they cant make up any bullshit excuses for not as described, and take pictures of the product.
 And if its really high value, ask for secondary ID's and call his credit card company telling him what he has purchased.

-Posted over 4 years ago by 172.68.X.X Report as SPAM
+Posted about 5 years ago by 172.68.X.X Report as SPAM

 But most importantly, any high ticket purchase do a background check like with mylife.com based on the sales information.
 You could of saved yourself alot of headaches and bullshit when you researched the information and saw it was a ficticious name he used.
 And you should of stated that to his credit card company. because it proves he was trying to rip you off.
 But you should of dont the research and the second you found a fake name, cancel the order and cut your losses. you were to trust worthly and saw $$$ signs and got caught in this asshole's bullshit.

-Posted over 4 years ago by 172.68.X.X Report as SPAM
+Posted about 5 years ago by 172.68.X.X Report as SPAM

 Agreed to everything you said.
 I was gullible in thinking that possibly he went by a different name. stupid of me.
 The problem is there is not much recourse as a seller once a buyer starts lying to their credit card company.
 On the flip side, Ebay and PayPal have always stood by my side. :)

-Posted over 4 years ago by 172.69.X.X Report as SPAM
+Posted about 5 years ago by 172.69.X.X Report as SPAM

 I looked into this.
 His company, Market America, basically operates a pyramid scheme preying on Chinese immigrants unfamiliar with US laws.
 This allows them to run the scam longer before the victims catch on.
 I can't think of a scummier thing to do than take advantage of people coming to American for a new life and spoiling their hopes and dreams.
 I've read the legal complaint against Market America, and while I don't have much faith in the plaintiff's lawyers (the complaint itself is kind of rambling), I wish them the best in their suit.
 Hopefully justice can restore their faith in the United States.